An autobiographical story

 Thinking in terms of a hierarchy or holarchy and entities or holons that compose them is very common in our culture and science, and often it is taken so much for granted that it is seen as the only way one can think about almost anything, even the whole Kosmos (Ken Wilber prefers to write Kosmos with a capital K to indicate that it is not only the physical cosmos).
 Alternatives to hierarchical (holarchical) thinking include not only the continuum and undivided wholeness, but also Yin-Yang and network thinking.
 Ken Wilber recognizes these modes of thinking, but not with regard to the most basic structure (the levels) of the Kosmos.

 Recognition of alternatives to the hierarchical (holarchical) way of thinking appears liberating and leads to a fuller and richer view of reality.
-It also changes human relationships and society because it entails a shift from a dogmatic insistence on one view to the tolerance of a plurality of views that can complement each other.
+It also changes human relationships and society because it entails a shift from a dogmatic insistence on one view to the tolerance of a plurality of views that can complement one another.

 Insistence on only one view to the exclusion of others often leads to exaggerated defensiveness and seriousness that we can witness in many debates from conflicts in personal relationships to ideological, religious and ethnic antagonisms within and between nations.
-Like Osho, I consider it a dis-ease.
 We can overcome it not only through the recognition of complementarity but also through a better sense of humour and laughter.

 Since then, after my retirement, I have led many laughter sessions, more recently what is called laughter yoga.
 Again, most participants found these sessions beneficial in many ways, but some of them could not let go of their seriousness, which is not surprising because in our society we have been conditioned not to laugh for too long.